Respiratory symptoms got you breathless? Try our canine respiratory PCR panel -- we test for 6 canine respiratory pathogens from 1 nasal swab.

 • Shorten the time required to confirm a clinical diagnosis of N. caninum infection

-• Ensure that animal populations are free of N. caninum
+• Help ensure that animal populations are free of N. caninum

 • Early prevention of spread of this parasite among a group of animals